An overview of how the Lobbying Act and purdah works in elections.

 Can I still organise events during this time?

 Yes.
-Purdah should not prevent associations from organising events such as hustings, or the inviting of a candidate to visit a scheme, provided that these things are done in a way that avoids any implication of supporting or opposing any particular candidate or party.
+Purdah should not prevent associations from organising events such as hustings, or inviting a candidate to visit a scheme, provided that these things are done in a way that avoids any implication of supporting or opposing any particular candidate or party.
 A simple way to achieve neutrality is to ensure all candidates or no candidates who are running for election in a ward are invited to events.

 Can I still hold private meetings with my elected officials?